apricot-lang/apricot/README.md

 ```

 Once in the repl you can ask for help by using `!help` and you can exit with
 `!exit`.
+See the documentation of any function with `(doc <name>)`.
+Play
-Play around, read `kernel/core.apr` and try out our functions, and
+around, read `kernel/core.apr` and try out our functions, and make some of
-make some of your own.
+your own.
 Experiment.
 Tell us what you think!

 ``` clojure
 apr> (+ 1 2 3)